Thomas Walker (Australian politician): Journalism

+Western Australian politics

 On 27 October 1905, Walker was elected to the Western Australian Legislative Assembly seat of Kanowna on a Labor ticket.
 He held the seat until his death over 25 years later.
 From around 1906 he began studying law, and in 1911 was admitted to the Western Australian bar.
 He was a member of the Senate of the University of Western Australia from 1912 to 1916.

 When the Labor party won government under John Scaddan on 7 October 1911, Walker was appointed Minister for Justice and Education, and Attorney General.
 He held both portfolios until the Scaddan government's defeat on 27 July 1916.
 He was Speaker of the Western Australian Legislative Assembly from 24 July 1924 to 29 July 1930.